johndarrel/hide-my-wp/readme.txt

 = 3.0.04 (18 Jan 2019) =
 * Update - Security updates for 2019 Jan
-* Fix - Remove the wp-image from Mapping feature to prevent breaking the banner for some WP Themes
+* Fix - Remove the wp-image from the Mapping feature to prevent breaking the banner for some WP Themes
 * Fix - Update rewrite rules when settings are saved

 = 3.0.03 (12 Jan 2019) =